-Normal wear and tear includes things such as worn carpets, faded curtains and minor scrapes and scuffs on the walls.
-In reality, you won’t receive your property back in the pristine condition you handed it over in at the beginning of the tenancy - and that’s okay.
+Fair wear and tear of a property can include things like worn carpets, faded curtains and minor scrapes and scuffs on the walls.
+In reality, you won’t receive your property back in the pristine condition you handed it over to tenants in – and that’s okay.
 It’s important to remember that the property has been lived in.
-However if you come across damage such as burn holes in the carpet, nail varnish spills, damaged paint work caused by hanging pictures on the wall or torn curtains, you can deduct the cost of these repairs from your tenants deposit.

-To avoid disputes, ensure that you set out what you can deduct money for in either your tenancy agreement or a separate document that both you and the tenant have signed.
-We recommend keeping a detailed inventory of condition handy and going through this with tenants when they move in and also when they leave.
-If you intend on claiming any costs from the deposit, be sure to keep any invoices for work done to the property or items you’ve had to purchase.
-Lastly, be sure to only replace items on a like-for-like basis.
-For example, if your tenant damages the fridge that you provided them with, you cannot replace it with a better quality, more expensive fridge and expect them to cover the cost.
-Keep the communication open and let the tenant know the details of any deductions and of course, return any leftover deposit to them as soon as possible.
+Lastly, only replace items on a like-for-like basis.
+For example, if your tenant damages the fridge that you provided, you cannot replace it with a better quality, more expensive fridge and expect them to cover the extra cost.
+Keep communication open and let the tenant know the details of any deductions and return any leftover deposit as soon as possible.

-Deposits are not to be taken lightly.
-A landlord who has not correctly protected a deposit cannot serve a notice to end the tenancy and regain possession of it under section 21 of the Housing Act 1988.
-They can only do this after the deposit has been repaid or after any court case about deposit disputes has ended.
+Deposits are not something for you to take lightly.
+A landlord who fails to correctly protect a deposit cannot serve a notice to end the tenancy and regain possession under section 21 of the Housing Act 1988.
+You can only do this after the deposit has been repaid or after any court case about deposit disputes has ended.

 Section 21 will probably soon be abolished in the proposed renters’ reform bill and replaced by extended legitimate grounds for landlord possession under Section 8.